aurel-melard/2026_eco1s002/README.md

 Prepared by Aurel Mélard for Bachelor students at Ecole Polytechnique (academic year 2025-2026).
 Any comments are more than welcomed.

-> I do not intend to own anything.
-This is a patchwork from many great resources around the internet
+> I do not own this class's content.
+This is a patchwork of many resources around the internet